Constituent Congress of Peru (1822): Installation

-On September 20, 1822 was installed the first Constituent Congress of Peru, composed of 79 deputies (elected) and 38 alternates (for realistic territories).
+On September 20, 1822, a year and a month after Independence, the first Constituent Congress of Peru, composed of 79 deputies (elected) and 38 alternates (for realistic territories), officially opened its first session.
 Its members had the most prominent members of the clergy, the forum, letters and sciences.
-Before this Congress, San Martín resigned the protectorate and joined to leave Peru.
+Before this Congress, San Martín resigned the protectorate and later left Peru for Chile, leaving the new nation at the hands of this new legislature, which opened at the campus of the National University of San Marcos in the capital, having came there just in time as one of his final acts as head of state.
+Congress express its collective gratitude to him for being the Father of Peruvian Independence and Proclaimer of Independent Peru the year before.

 For the preparatory meetings, the Congress elected Toribio Rodríguez de Mendoza, the precursor of independence, the same who had been rector of Convictorio of San Carlos, where he trained in the philosophy of enlightenment to the generation of Independence.
 Much of his former students now were included as deputies.

-President of the Congress was the elected deputy from Arequipa Francisco Xavier de Luna Pizarro, and secretaries José Faustino Sánchez Carrión – author of the famous letters of "El Perro", which called for the federal republic form of government, and Francisco Javier Mariátegui, also a liberal.
+Elected as the first President of the Congress was the elected deputy from Arequipa Francisco Xavier de Luna Pizarro, and secretaries José Faustino Sánchez Carrión – author of the famous letters of "El Perro", which called for the federal republic form of government, and Francisco Javier Mariátegui, also a liberal.

 Appointment of the Governing Junta

-Lawmakers began to deliver the executive to a group of three members, who formed a collegial body called the Supreme Governing Junta (chaired by José de La Mar and including Manuel Salazar and Antonio Alvarado and Felipe Baquíjano).
+With San Martin no longer head of state, one of the first priorities of Congresss was to delegate the now vacant executive power to a group of three members, who formed a collegial body called the Supreme Governing Junta (chaired by José de La Mar with Manuel Salazar, Antonio Alvarado and Felipe Baquíjano acting as members).
 The Junta took office on September 21, 1822.

 On November 4, Congress agreed thanksgiving to Lord Thomas Cochrane, Colombia, the Liberation Army, Chile and the Supreme Director and expressed its appreciation to the indigenous guerrillas and even the natural forest for their services in favor of independence.
 It also gave broad amnesty, even to the Spanish.
 The only exception was the former minister Bernardo de Monteagudo, who was banned, establishing penalties for authorities to allow him to live freely in their districts.

-On November 22, Congress gave the coup de grâce to the monarchical illusion.
-San Martín overruled the Commission of Juan Garcia del Río and James Paroissien, who had been sent to Europe to find a king for Peru and on 22 December of that year, the Congress established the "Bases of the Constitution" which, among the many reforms, stresses the abolition of the trade in "negros".
+On November 22, Congress gave the coup de grâce to the monarchical illusion pursued by San Martín to make Peru a modern successor to the Incan Empire.
+Congress, in its decision to declare Peru a republic, overruled the Commission of Juan Garcia del Río and James Paroissien, both of whom had been sent to Europe to find a king for Peru and on 22 December of that year, the Congress established the "Bases of the Constitution" which, among the many reforms decreed the end of the slave trade in Peru.

 The meeting was also devoted to the organization of the country into departments, provinces and districts.